katleyq/j40-cejst-2/haylee-notes.md

 ## Tiling and Viewing Data on the Map

 - `client/VIEW_MAP_DATA.md` has detailed instructions on understanding how the map gets data via PBF files.
 It also contains troubleshooting information if the data isn't loading, a good place to start for fixing the missing tiles post new administration.

+## Editing Aesthetics
+- `client/src/pages/index.tsx`: The home page of the application

+- `client/src/data/copy/explore.tsx`: Where the text for the home page lives.
+All the text is housed in separate little chunks inside of larger functions.
+This also includes the text that shows up interactively as you click around the map.

+- `client/src/components/J40Header/J40Header.tsx`: Changing header stuff, including logo

 ## Adding a Layer to the Application